 The Five C's of Credit: Credit History

 Welcome back to our ongoing series focussed on helping you qualify for a mortgage.
-In today’s post, we wanted to talk about the fourth of five C’s, your credit history.
+In today’s post, I wanted to talk about the fourth of five C’s, your credit history.
 First, it is important to note that your credit history and credit score, while correlated, are different.
 Your credit score is an objective score assigned to your lifelong credit history.
 Banks don’t use your credit score to approve you for a mortgage, instead they do a subjective review of your entire credit bureau.

 What’s a credit bureau?